2007 Louis Vuitton Cup: Semi-finals

 As winner of the round-robin events Emirates Team New Zealand won the right to choose their opponent in the semi-finals and chose Desafío Español 2007.
 Hence BMW Oracle Racing raced against Luna Rossa Challenge in the other semi-final.

 The first team in each semi-final to win 5 races then qualified for the finals of the Louis Vuitton Cup.

 Each pairing had raced against each other twice in the preceding round-robin events.

 In their previous meetings, Emirates Team New Zealand had a 2–0 record against Desafío Español 2007 with winning margins of 1:12 and 0:43.
 In their semi-final competition Emirates Team New Zealand always led at the 1st mark and beat Desafío Español 2007 5–2, advancing to the finals.

-Likewise, BMW Oracle Racing had a 2–0 record against Luna Rossa Challenge with winning margins of 0:06 and 0:19 but were comprehensively beaten 1–5 by Luna Rosa Challenge in their semi-final.
+Likewise, BMW Oracle Racing had a 2–0 record against Luna Rossa Challenge with winning margins of 0:06 and 0:19 but were comprehensively beaten 1–5 by Luna Rossa Challenge in their semi-final.
 Superior tactics by Luna Rossa Challenge in the pre-start sequences were a significant factor in their semi-final win.
 Luna Rossa Challenge advanced to face Emirates Team New Zealand in the finals.